 In July 2012, USCIS began instructing all new applicants requesting Cuban Parole to bring an I-134 affidavit of support.
 Applicants with existing appointments are not required to do so, but must be able to demonstrate to the interviewing consular officer that they will not become a public charge in the United States.
 The interviewing consular officer or the office of the United States Citizenship and Immigration Service in Havana (USCIS) may still request an affidavit of support.

 Another part of the Cuban Parole Program permits eligible Cuban citizens who are at least 21 years of age and have been issued an immigrant visa or CP1 parole to request family-based parole for certain family members.
 CP3 parole is a two-step process –requesting approval to participate in the program, and then applying for the parole itself.

 Applications to participate in the program must be made at the time of the immigrant visa or CP1 parole applicant’s interview.
 An immigrant visa or CP1 parole applicant will not be able to request parole after this time.
 All applications for family-based parole will be reviewed by USCIS to determine the applicant’s eligibility for the program.
-Once USCIS has made a determination about an application, the U.S. Interests Section will contact the family with this decision.
-We ask that you do not contact us.
+Final decisions regarding parole requests are made by an USCIS official.
+Applicants are given the outcome of their parole requests sixteen weeks after receiving the visa.

 Once Request is Approved